Company Detail

 Desirable

-Fraud Audio Typist and Administrative Officer - Newcastle Upon Tyne, NE15 8NY Salary: £24,937 to £26,598 a year Contract: Secondment Working Pattern: Full-time Reference Number: G Job summary
+Office Support - Newcastle Upon Tyne, NE1 6SN Salary: Contract: Fixed term Working Pattern: Full-time Reference Number: G Job summary

 What do we offer?

-27 days leave (increasing with length of service) plus 8 bank holidays Flexible working (we are happy to discuss options such as compressed hours) Flexi time Hybrid working model (we are currently working largely remotely) Career development Active wellbeing and inclusion networks Excellent pension NHS Car lease scheme Access to a wide range of benefits and high street discounts!
+27 days leave (increasing with length of service) plus 8 bank holidays Opportunities for development Active wellbeing and inclusion networks Excellent pension Various salary sacrifice schemes Employee Assistance programme, offering free 24/7 support for you and your loved ones Access to a wide range of benefits and high street and online discounts!

 Main duties of the job